 Need for Speed Rivals (PS3, PS4, Xbox 360, Xbox One, PC)

-The most prolific racing game franchise of all time, Need for Speed titles have almost always been good.
+The most prolific racing game franchise of all time, Need for Speed titles have almost always been good and this one happened to be a cross-platform game.
 Few have been great, though.
 Need for Speed Rivals, a game that straddled the line between two console generations, proved to be the most impressive entry yet.

 Set in an open world, Rivals refined the cops and robbers mechanic from Hot Pursuit and Most Wanted, implementing unique narratives depending on which role you took.
 An RPG of sorts, with each stunt-fueled objective completed, your driver leveled up.
 Rivals blurred the line between single player and multiplayer by letting you join up with friends without leaving an instance of your game.